sakib213195/The-Company-E-Voucher/The_Company_E-Voucher/ReadMe.txt

-Welcome to The Company E-Voucher Installation.
+Welcome to The Company E-Voucher

 Requirements for the Software to run:
 1.Microsoft Access or Software that reads .accdb files extention